matthew-scherf/Only-One/README.md

 A: It eliminates human error in checking proofs.
 Philosophers are fallible; proof assistants aren't (given correct axioms).
 It also makes verification *reproducible*—anyone can check our work.

+**Q: What is A2c and why was it added?**

+A: A2c states that all absolutes are identical, ensuring global uniqueness.
+It was added during formalization when machine verification revealed that A2b alone was insufficient to prove uniqueness.
+This demonstrates the value of formal methods: they catch gaps that informal reasoning misses.
+A2c makes explicit what was implicit in Advaita's concept of "the Absolute."

 **Q: Can AI systems achieve enlightenment?**

 A: The formalization suggests consciousness is not a property systems *have* but the ground within which systems *appear*.
 This reframes the question.
 See the paper for discussion.